agno-agi/mb-agent-os/README.md

 - Web Search Agent: A simple agent that can search the web.
 - Agno Assist: An Agent that can help answer questions about Agno.
-  - Important: Make sure to load the `agno_assist` knowledge base before using this agent by running `python agents/agno_knowledge_agent.py`.
+  - Important: Make sure to load the `agno_assist` knowledge base before using this agent by running `docker exec -it mb-agent-os-agent-os-1 python -m agents.agno_knowledge_agent
+`.
 Running this script will add the Agno documentation to the knowledge base.
-Use the docker command `docker exec -it mb-agent-os-agent-os-1 python agents/agno_knowledge_agent.py` to run the script.
 - Finance Agent: An agent that uses the YFinance API to get stock prices and financial data.
 - Research Agent: An agent that can search the web for information.
 - Memory Manager: An agent that can manage the memory of the agents.